 I learned about “Cornell Chicken” (a cider-vinegar and egg-based marinade) and “Salt Potatoes.”
 Irishmen who processed table salt from the depths of Syracuse NY threw raw potatoes into pans of briny water.
 They cooked as fires beneath the pans evaporated the water, leaving comestible salt.
 And delicious potatoes.

 There are several tour options on the MV Teal.
 The Eco-Tour enlists guests in the sampling of water quality and clarity measurements for the DEC.
-Others stick to historic narration, or that incorporate themes.
+Others stick to historic narration or incorporate themes.
 Regardless of what you do, it’s fantastic just to get out on the water.
-Check website for times and tour types.
+Discover Cayuga Lake Boat Tours offers a variety of tours from May – October.
+Check the website for times and tour types.

 WALK/VISIT: Cornell Lab of Ornithology at Sapsucker Woods Sanctuary